QuantEcon/lecture-source-py/source/rst/arellano.rst

 The government repays its debt only if it wants to, but declining to pay has adverse consequences

-The interest rate on government debt adjusts in response to the state-dependent default probability chosen by the government
+The interest rate on government debt adjusts in response to the state-dependent default probability chosen by government

 The model yields outcomes that help interpret sovereign default experiences, including